pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-GetUUIDMetadata() returns PNGetUUIDMetadataResponse:
+The GetUUIDMetadata() operation returns a PNGetUUIDMetadataResponse with:

-- Data PNUUID — See PNUUID.
+- Data (PNUUID) — see PNUUID

 ### Set user metadata

-The custom metadata parameter overwrites existing server-side custom metadata (partial updates aren't supported).
+Sets metadata for a UUID; can include custom data.

+Unsupported partial updates of custom metadata:
+- The custom field overwrites existing server value.
+To merge, read current metadata, update locally, then write back.

 #### Method(s)